pascalkienast/VibeCoding-Seminar-LMS/README.md

 update public.profiles set role = 'admin' where id = 'USER_UUID';
 ```

+- File uploads for weeks
+  - Admins can upload files to weeks at `/admin/weeks`
+  - Students can download files when viewing a week at `/lehrplan/[week_number]`
+  - Setup: see `LEHRPLAN_FILES_SETUP.md`
+  - Requires: `lehrplan` bucket, `lehrplan-files.sql` and `lehrplan-storage-policies.sql`

 - Troubleshooting
   - If inserts/updates fail as admin, re‑run `policy-fixes.sql` to refresh policies.
-  - If you see “policy already exists”, the script now `drop policy if exists ...` before creating.
+  - If you see "policy already exists", the script now `drop policy if exists ...` before creating.
   - Ensure the authenticated user has a `profiles` row with `role='admin'` and sign out/in to refresh the session.